selfcustody/krux/docs/getting-started/installing-from-source.en.md

 This will generate a `firmware.bin.sig` file containing a signature of the firmware's SHA256 hash.

 ### Upgrade via microSD card (continued)
-To perform an upgrade, simply copy the `firmware.bin` and `firmware.bin.sig` files to the root of a FAT-32 formatted microSD card, insert the card into your M5StickV, and reboot the device.
+To perform an upgrade, simply copy the `firmware.bin` and `firmware.bin.sig` files to the root of a FAT-32 formatted microSD card, insert the card into your device, and reboot the device.
 If it detects the new firmware file and is able to verify the signature, you will be prompted to install it.

 Once installation is complete, eject the microSD card and delete the firmware files before reinserting and rebooting.